 INFORMATION FOR TOWN FANS

-We travel to Derby in the Sky Bet Championship, the date of which is yet to be confirmed following a postponement.
+We travel to Derby in the Sky Bet Championship on the 28th of November.
 The following guide has been produced for Town fans making the trip to Pride Park.

 For any further information, please contact Elizabeth Edwards, Supporter Liaison Officer on email@example.com or (+44) (0) 7968 876504.

 Derby County information for supporters

 The address for Derby County is Pride Park Stadium, Pride Park, Derby, DE24 8XL.

 Derby has some information on its website relating to match day travel.
 The link can be found here:

 If you go to the above page you will see various options on the menu on the right hand side of the page.
 This includes details re away fans parking (https://www.dcfc.co.uk/page/away-fan-parking).

 We have picked out the key information for Town fans below, and added other material including some that is specific to us.

 For those travelling from Ipswich the coach from Portman Road is a good option, especially if you are wanting to get back to Ipswich after the game.
 Coaches park a short walk from the turnstiles at the away end.
 The coaches are leaving Portman Road at 14:15 at a cost of £24 for adults, and are estimated to arrive back at Portman Road at 02:00 Wednesday morning.
 Coaches can be booked onwww.itfcdirect.com.